 Don’t miss pre-dinner cocktails.
-Adagio on Deck 16 Aft is a perfect spot for a quiet glass and Vines wine list is not only extensive – they throw in complimentary tapas or sushi too.
+Adagio on Deck 16 Aft is best for a quiet glass or Vines wine list is not only extensive – they throw in complimentary tapas or sushi too.

 Voice of the Ocean is exactly that – TV’s popular talent show at sea.
-From guest auditions, a trio of team coaches and a Princess Theatre finale where 800 guests vote for their favourite it is standing room only.
+From guest auditions, to a Princess Theatre finale where 800 guests vote for their favourite it is standing room only.
 On our cruise an unassuming Ronan was crowned ‘Voice of the Ocean’ after a heart felt and low-key performance.

 If you prefer your entertainment over a glass or two, Crooners Bar presents ‘The Scottish One’ from 9pm.
 The forthright pianist has a razor-edge patter and takes you on a musical ride all the way from Frank Sinatra to Tom Waits.
 Not to be missed.

 I think my defining memory will be the crew.
-What is truly remarkable is how joyous each and every crew-member we encountered seemed to be.
+They seemed to be enjoying every minute.
 They were enthusiastic, energetic and always ready to help.
 Another Princess Cruises catch cry is C.R.U.I.S.E – Courtesy, Respect, Unfailing in Service Excellence.
 The Emerald Princess crew has that down pat. www.princess.com

 TML was a guest of Princess Cruises.